markcerts/mvarcs/README.md

 ## Terms and Conditions
 The author(s) are not responsible for any damage or loss caused by the use of this tool or certificates.
-Inclusion of certificates here does not guarantee that an provider will honor your MCs.
+Inclusion of certificates here does not guarantee that a provider will honor your MCs.